 Configuring push invalidation for BYO production CDN

-Push invalidation automatically purges content on the customer's production CDN (e.g. www.yourdomain.com), whenever an author publishes content changes or a developer pushes code changes to the main branch (changes on other branches do not trigger push invalidation).
+Push invalidation automatically purges content on the customer's production CDN (e.g. www.yourdomain.com) whenever content or code changes are made on AEM origins with the main branch in the host name (e.g. main--site--org.aem.live).
+Changes pushed to other origins do not trigger push invalidation.

 Setting up push invalidation requires 2 steps: